Japan steel industry head worried U.S. using new tariffs in wider trade talks

-TOKYO (Reuters) - Japan’s steel industry is worried that the United States is using new import tariffs on steel and aluminum as a card for wider trade negotiations, the head of the industry’s group said on Monday.
+TOKYO, March 26 (Reuters) - Japan’s steel industry is worried that the United States is using new import tariffs on steel and aluminium as a card for wider trade negotiations, the head of the industry’s group said on Monday.

 “We are concerned that the new tariffs are being used by the U.S. as a card for wider trade negotiation deals,” Japan Iron and Steel Federation Chairman Kosei Shindo told a news conference.